rdvid/rdvid/README.md

  🌱 Currently learning back-end development with Nodejs and Express through a bootcamp partnership between iFood and Cubos Academy**

- 🌱 Student of Information Technology Bachelor Degree by Univesp
+ 🌱 Former student of Information Technology bachelor degree by Univesp

+ 🌱 Software Developer Intern at Botdoc, working with python and php

  📫 How to reach me: **rafael_dvid@hotmail.com**